 Manufacturers are an attractive target.
-All too often critical business functions are reliant on legacy machinery which is typically no longer supported.
-In short, their business is reliant on systems which were not designed to withstand today’s sophisticated attacks.
+All too often, business-critical functions rely on legacy machinery which is no longer supported – systems which were not designed to withstand today’s sophisticated attacks.

-What’s more, the levels of intellectual property (IP) and sensitive information available offers a great reward for cyber criminals; predominantly for financial gain, but also competitive advantage.
-It’s the nature of what manufacturers do that makes them an attractive target and the way they operate that makes them vulnerable.
+What’s more, the levels of intellectual property (IP) and sensitive information offer a great reward for cyber criminals; predominantly for financial gain, but also competitive advantage.
+The nature of what manufacturers do makes them an attractive target, and the ways they operate make them vulnerable.

-In the same EEF report, 48% of manufacturers reported a compromise, with around half suffering financial or operational loss.
-The same report highlighted that more than four in ten manufacturers are unprepared for cyber attacks and acknowledged they need cyber education to better understand the risk they face.
+In the EEF report, 48% of manufacturers reported a compromise, with around half suffering financial or operational loss.
+The same report highlighted that more than four in ten manufacturers are unprepared for cyber attacks, and acknowledged they need cyber education to better understand the risks they face.

 On the risk calculator, manufacturers are seen by adversaries as low effort with high return.
-Therefore it is imperative that manufacturers harden their infrastructure and operations to protect themselves from cyber attacks; implementing cyber security best practice is essential.
-However, cyber security can be costly and with so many options available, first determine whether or not you have a risk.
-Then identify how accountable and receptive you are.
+Therefore it is imperative that manufacturers harden their infrastructure and operations to protect themselves from cyber attacks – implementing cyber security best practice is essential.
+However, cyber security can be costly and with so many options available, you must first determine whether or not you have a risk, before identifying how accountable and receptive you are.

 Identify and manage cyber risk in 3 steps

 Step 1 – What information do you hold?

 The first thing for any business is to identify all its information assets.
 Understand why you hold that data and with whom it may need to be shared.
 You also need to understand the business impact should that data be stolen, altered or made unavailable.
 Remember, business impact is not just about financial loss – consider the potential consequences to your operational effectiveness as well as your reputation.